 Dorsal view of the bronchial tree and shell of a common snapping turtle (Chelydra serpentina)

 Diagrammatic airflow patterns in the crocodilian and the bird.

 CT scanning hawks with University of California Berkeley Graduate Student Jessie Atterholt (Wake lab)

-A joint project with Raul Diaz (Cal State LA) is aimed at investigating lung development in various non-model taxa.
+A joint project with Raul Diaz (Cal State LA) is aimed at investigating lung and skeletal development in various non-model taxa and chickens.

 Examination of the thoracic rib and vertebral anatomy of extant archosaurs indicates a relationship between the postcranial axial skeleton and pulmonary anatomy allowing for predictions of the respiratory morphology of extinct taxa.
 The data from this research thus far suggest a progression from a dorsally immobile thin-walled lung in basal dinosauriform archosaurs towards a small volume-constant avian-style lung in saurischian dinosaurs.
 A continuation of the project is focused on pseudosuchians.